 How bright is the property when you walk in?
 We have proved that you can get a higher rental for a property with a south facing garden / kitchen / living room.
 Being near trees sounds attractive but can make the property feel dark and gloomy – however people value greenery!

 Does it have double glazing?
 Is the loft insulated?
 Single glazing and a non-insulated loft will give you a low EPC rating and increase your tenant’s bills.
-In general properties with high utility bills have a much higher turnover of tenants and very soon properties with low EPC ratings (E, F or G) will not be legally allowed as rental investments.
+In general properties with high utility bills have a much higher turnover of tenants.
+It is also illegal to let properties with EPC ratings of F or G).

 Does the flooring need changing?
 Cheap laminate will wear quickly and looks cheap.
 If you want to attract the best tenants you need to review the general presentation.
 Does it need redecorating to neutral colour?
 You really need to give your tenant a neutral palette to work on.